All those folds and flappy cheeks. Cute, right? (Stop sniggering, you cat lovers.)

 The connective tissue (a.k.a. glue) that holds our skin cells together are composed of collagen and elastin protein fibers.
 Collagen gives your skin firmness, while elastin gives it elasticity.
 Together, they hold our skin taut while also making it soft and supple.
 Loosen or remove these fibers and the skin can no longer support itself.
 This is a major reason for it to sag.

 Under which circumstances can these fibers fall short in supply?

 Ageing (the major reason), pregnancy, weight changes (shouldn’t have gone on that unhealthy crash diet), sun damage, and even genetics (definitely not your fault) can cause your skin to head southward.

 The key lies in ensuring that your skin has enough collagen to hold those cheeks and chin up.

-Here are some common kitchen items you can apply on your face and neck to stimulate collagen production and, hence, improve collagen levels.
+Here are some common kitchen items you can apply on to your face and neck to stimulate collagen production and, thus, improve collagen levels.

 Collagen and elastin are proteins.
 It only makes sense to eat plenty of protein-rich foods to encourage their production.
 There are also several other nutrients you should be eating that can do your skin a world of good.

 Slap on some (meaning lots of) sunscreen

 As already mentioned, sun damage can cause your skin to age prematurely.
 UV light breaks down elastin fibers, and now you understand the consequence of that.